aosabook/500lines/dagoba/chapter.md

   var pipetype = Dagoba.PipeTypes[name]                 // a pipe type is just a function

   if(!pipetype)                                         // most likely this actually results in a TypeError
-    Dagoba.onError('Unrecognized pipe type: ' + name)   // but if you do make it here you get a nice message
+    Dagoba.error('Unrecognized pipe type: ' + name)   // but if you do make it here you get a nice message

   return pipetype || Dagoba.fauxPipetype
 }